drewww/prism/README.markdown

 </div>

 > [!WARNING]
-> **prism's** API is in frozen, but there might be small changes as we finalize a proper release!
+> **prism's** API is frozen, but there might be small changes as we finalize a proper release!

 ## prism